Diagnosing Sleep Apnea in Children

 Nasal Endoscopy

-If your doctor suspects that your child has adenoiditis, or swollen adenoid tissue, an otolaryngologist at Hassenfeld Children’s Hospital may perform a nasal endoscopy.
+If your doctor suspects that your child has enlarged adenoids, an otolaryngologist at Hassenfeld Children’s Hospital may perform a nasal endoscopy.
 This diagnostic method enables the doctor to obtain a clear picture of your child’s adenoid tissue, which cannot be seen as easily as the tonsils.

 Imaging Tests

-Occasionally, doctors may notice unusual anatomic features during a prenatal ultrasound that can cause sleep apnea in a baby.
-Physicians may pay particular attention to the structure of the face if other prenatal tests, such as amniocentesis or chorionic villus sampling, have detected a genetic condition such as Down syndrome, which is associated with unusual facial development.
+Occasionally, a prenatal ultrasound may reveal unusual anatomical features that can cause sleep apnea in a baby.
+Physicians pay particular attention to the structure of the face if other prenatal tests, such as amniocentesis or chorionic villus sampling, have detected a genetic condition such as Down syndrome, which is associated with unusual facial development.

 If a baby is born with a small airway, jaw, or nostrils, a doctor typically requests imaging tests, such as X-rays, CT scans, or MRI scans.
 X-rays and CT scans are used to examine bones, such as the jaw.
 MRI scans can provide a picture of soft structures in the airway, such as growths, that might be a cause of sleep apnea.

-Our craniofacial surgeons—doctors who specialize in treating problems with the structure of the skull, face, neck, and jaws—review these imaging studies to help determine the most appropriate treatment for your child.
+Our surgeons review these imaging studies to help determine the most appropriate treatment for your child.

 Resources for Sleep Apnea in Children